 Tamil Nadu: 17 killed after Kerala state bus crashes into lorry in Coimbatore

-The incident took place around 3.15 am in Coimbatore’s Avinashi town.
+The incident took place around 3.15 am in Avinashi town.

-A Kerala State Road Transport Corporation bus met with an accident in Tamil Nadu’s Coimbatore district on Thursday, killing 17 people, including the conductor, The News Minute reported.
-The incident took place around 3.15 am in Coimbatore’s Avinashi town when a lorry rammed into the volvo bus.
+At least 17 people were killed when a Kerala State Road Transport Corporation bus met with an accident in Tamil Nadu’s Coimbatore district on Thursday, The News Minute reported.
+The accident took place around 3.15 am in Coimbatore’s Avinashi town when a lorry rammed into the volvo bus.
 At least 22 people were wounded in the incident.
 The bus was headed to Erode city in Tamil Nadu.

 The lorry, which was also registered in Kerala, was coming from the opposite direction.
 The driver of the lorry tried to overtake another vehicle but lost control, ran over the divider and rammed into the bus.
 The right side of the bus was completely damaged in the accident.